besmirzanaj/cloudalbania-website/content/posts/2023-05-virtualbox-free-unsused-disk-space copy.md

 To mitigate this we have to run a command from the cli to let the guest OS know that it can treat the provided disk as a SSD one.

-NOTE: This guide is for Linux guest OSs, if you run this on a pre-exsisting Windows VM you will make that VM almost useless.
+NOTE: This guide is for Linux guest OSs, if you run this on a pre-existing Windows VM you will make that VM almost useless.

 ## Prerequisites